Sign in

 B. Stainless Steel

-Stainless steel, on the other hand, is primarily an iron-based alloy.
-It contains a minimum of 10.5% chromium, which forms a protective layer of chromium oxide on the surface, providing corrosion resistance.
-The nickel content in stainless steel can range from 0% to 30%, depending on the grade.
+Conversely, stainless steel is primarily an iron-based alloy containing at least 10.5% chromium, forming a protective chromium oxide layer that offers corrosion resistance.
+The nickel content within stainless steel can vary from 0% to 30%, dependent on the grade.

 III.
 Strength Comparison